Noobify2012/crazy-concoctions/README.md

 So, not as much as working in SQL, but more about how to get java to work with SQL.

 ### Matt Greene
-I can haz drink?
+I spent a lot of time also learning about the spring architecture to understand how to best utilize and call everything to make the data base working.

+I originally started trying to parson the Json's by hand but was then pointed to Gson which is much easier.

+After discovering Gson and brushing up on generics, the passing of objects became very easy.

+Using the native Http client was a bit of a pain but after some googling it became much easier.
+The biggest lesson learned between the Httpclient and Gson is that you have to pass the Json as a converted string not convert to string then send.

+Lesson Relearned - even if you think its going to be a quick and easy controller, plan more for the code architecture, and you will deal with a lot less chaos.

 ## Future Work
 ### Backend
-- better transaction management: right now, I'm not implementing much custom transaction management and letter spring use it's default setting.
+- better transaction management: right now, I'm not implementing much custom transaction management and letter spring use its default setting.
 This is definitely and issue as some transactions make additional calls to the database (like saving a drink) and I want to make sure all these calls to the db
 - better api calls:
 the api calls aren't super consistent.
 I'm learning, so I'm making some rookie mistakes and need to understand better, more consistent ways to make the calls